-Acknowledging the likely long-term role of fuels, CATF aims to accelerate the development and deployment of zero-carbon substitutes like hydrogen and ammonia to reduce emissions in time to achieve the Paris Agreement’s mid-century goals.
+Acknowledging the likely long-term role of fuels, CATF aims to accelerate the development and deployment of zero-carbon substitutes like hydrogen and ammonia to reduce emissions in time to achieve the Paris Agreement’s midcentury goals.
 These fuels have the potential to reduce costs for decarbonizing hard-to-electrify sectors, and could unlock additional opportunities for future decarbonization across the wider global energy system.

-Check out this interview to learn more about zero-carbon fuels and how we’re engaging with technology developers, customers, and policymakers to accelerate and streamline the development and deployment of these solutions.
+Learn more about zero-carbon fuels and how we’re engaging with technology developers, customers, and policymakers to accelerate and streamline the development and deployment of these solutions.

 Our impact in zero-carbon fuels

 CATF has identified six sectors that are especially challenging to decarbonize, and for which zero-carbon fuels could be particularly advantageous: Marine shipping, heavy-duty long haul trucking, ironmaking, high-temperature industrial process heating, aviation, and long-duration energy storage.
 In addition, building heating in very cold climates may especially difficult to fully electrify due to peak grid loads, and other sectors of transport like offroad vehicles may not be fully decarbonized through electrification by 2050.

 CATF is executing on its comprehensive, multi-faceted approach within each of these sectors with rigorous analysis, public policy design, public education and advocacy, identification of needed innovation initiatives, and promotion of demonstration projects such as hydrogen hubs.